 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Shinglehouse has relatively fewer families with younger children, and/or college students.
 Combined, this makes Shinglehouse a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, Shinglehouse is nearly on par with the US average for all cities of 21.84%: 19.02% of adults 25 and older in Shinglehouse have a bachelor's degree or advanced degree.
+The percentage of adults in Shinglehouse who are college-educated is close to the national average for all communities of 21.84%: 19.02% of the adults in Shinglehouse have a bachelor's degree or advanced degree.

 The per capita income in Shinglehouse in 2022 was $29,086, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $116,344 for a family of four.
 However, Shinglehouse contains both very wealthy and poor people as well.